-Events of default under each Liquidity Facility relating to a Prior Series (each, a "Liquidity Event of Default") will consist of:
+Events of default under each Liquidity Facility (each, a "Liquidity Event of Default") will consist of:

-- The acceleration of all of the Equipment Notes relating to such Prior Series (provided, that in the case of the Series 2012-2, if such acceleration occurs during the Delivery Period, the aggregate principal amount thereof exceeds \$340 million or, in the case of the Series 2012-1, if such acceleration occurs during the period for financings thereunder, the aggregate principal amount thereof exceeds \$365 million). - · Certain bankruptcy or similar events involving Continental.
+- The acceleration of all of the Equipment Notes (provided, that if such acceleration occurs during the Delivery Period, the aggregate principal amount thereof exceeds \$340 million). - Certain bankruptcy or similar events involving Continental.
 (Liquidity Facilities, Section 1.01)

-If (i) any Liquidity Event of Default under any Liquidity Facility relating to a Prior Series has occurred and is continuing and (ii) less than 65% of the aggregate outstanding principal amount of all Series A and Series B Equipment Notes relating to such Prior Series are Performing Equipment Notes, the applicable Liquidity Provider may, in its discretion, give a notice of termination of such Liquidity Facility to the applicable Subordination Agent (a "Termination Notice").
+If (i) any Liquidity Event of Default under any Liquidity Facility has occurred and is continuing and (ii) less than 65% of the aggregate outstanding principal amount of all Equipment Notes are Performing Equipment Notes, the applicable Liquidity Provider may, in its discretion, give a notice of termination of such Liquidity Facility to the Subordination Agent (a "Termination Notice").
 The Termination Notice will have the following consequences:

-- Such Liquidity Facility will expire on the fifth Business Day after the date on which such Termination Notice is received by the applicable Subordination Agent. - The applicable Subordination Agent will promptly request, and the applicable Liquidity Provider will make, a Final Drawing thereunder in an amount equal to the then Maximum Available Commitment thereunder.

-- · Any drawing remaining unreimbursed as of the date of termination will be automatically converted into a Final Drawing under such Liquidity Facility. - All amounts owing to the applicable Liquidity Provider automatically will be accelerated.
+- · Such Liquidity Facility will expire on the fifth Business Day after the date on which such Termination Notice is received by the Subordination Agent. - The Subordination Agent will promptly request, and the applicable Liquidity Provider will make, a Final Drawing thereunder in an amount equal to the then Maximum Available Commitment thereunder. - · Any drawing remaining unreimbursed as of the date of termination will be automatically converted into a Final Drawing under such Liquidity Facility. - All amounts owing to the applicable Liquidity Provider automatically will be accelerated.

-Notwithstanding the foregoing, the applicable Subordination Agent will be obligated to pay amounts owing to the applicable Liquidity Provider only to the extent of funds available therefor after giving effect to the payments in accordance with the provisions set forth under "Description of the Intercreditor Agreements-Priority of Distributions".
-(Liquidity Facilities, Section 6.01) Upon the circumstances described below under "Description of the Intercreditor Agreements-Intercreditor Rights", the Liquidity Provider with respect to a Prior Series may become the Controlling Party for such Prior Series with respect to the exercise of remedies under the Indentures under such Prior Series.
-(Intercreditor Agreements, Section 2.6(c))
+Notwithstanding the foregoing, the Subordination Agent will be obligated to pay amounts owing to the Liquidity Provider only to the extent of funds available therefor after giving effect to the payments in accordance with the provisions set forth under "Description of the Intercreditor Agreement - Priority of Distributions".
+(Liquidity Facilities, Section 6.01) Upon the circumstances described below under "Description of the Intercreditor Agreement - Intercreditor Rights", the Liquidity Provider may become the Controlling Party with respect to the exercise of remedies under the Indentures.
+(Intercreditor Agreement, Section 2.6(c))